Home | About me | Contact | What's new | Privacy | Search

 This route was originally proposed in the late '80s as the aptly-named "East-West Parkway" and was eventually named Wurzbach Parkway because it connects to Wurzbach Road in northwestern San Antonio.
 William Wurzbach owned a ranch around what is now I-10 and Wurzbach; the road he built through his property was eventually deeded to the county and named for him.
 Wurzbach also served as a county judge and county attorney.

 The original sections of the parkway were designed and posted for a 45 mph speed limit.
-After public complaints about this being too low, a speed study was conducted and the speed limit subsequently raised on the original segments to 60 mph ca. 2000.
+After public complaints about this being too low, a speed study was conducted and the speed limit subsequently raised on the original segments to 60 mph circa 2000.
 When the final segments were opened in 2014 and 2015, they, too, were posted at 45 mph as per design policies.
-A speed study conducted shortly after the final section opened supported an increase to 60 mph and signs were changed on November 4th, 2015.
+A speed study conducted shortly after the final section opened supported an increase to 60 mph.

 Proposed Wurzbach Parkway sign on West Ave. ca. 2001